-Another significant change is that the fish farming industry has expanded, and that the export value of salmon consequently has increased from DKK 1.2 billion in 2009 to DKK 4.5 billion in 2021.
+Another significant change is that the fish farming industry has expanded, and that the export value of salmon consequently has increased from DKK 1.2 billion in 2009 to DKK 5.6 billion in 2022.

 The strong economic growth over the latest decade is also evident in the wage expenditures.
-The wage expenditure has increased from DKK 7.5 billion in 2014 to DKK 10.6 billion in 2021, i.e. 41%.
+The wage expenditure has increased from DKK 7.5 billion in 2014 to DKK 11.2 billion in 2022, i.e. 48%.

-The catches of the demersal fleet in Faroese waters have been on a low level for about 15 years or more.
-The numbers of employees in the fishing industry in total (both demersal and pelagic fleet) has decreased from around 3,000 in the 80'ies and 90'ies to around 1,100 today, and in the industry processing fish, the number of employees has likewise decreased from around 3,000 in the 80'ies to around 1,200 today (January 2022).
+The catches of the demersal fleet in Faroese waters have been on a low level for about 15 years.
+The numbers of employees in the fishing industry in total (both demersal and pelagic fleet) has decreased from around 3,000 in the 80'ies and 90'ies to around 1,300 today, and in the fish processing industry, the number of employees has likewise decreased from around 3,000 in the 80'ies to around 1,300 in 2022.

-The pelagic fisheries have increased more than the decrease in the catches of demersal species, but as pelagic fisheries are very capital intensive, there has been a significant loss of employment in fisheries.
-Although employment in fisheries has decreased, the salaries in the fishing industries have increased from DKK 800 million to DKK 1.0 billion in the last five years, mainly due to the new jobs in the pelagic fisheries are relatively well paid.
+The pelagic fisheries have increased more than the decrease in the catches of demersal species, but as pelagic fisheries are very capital intensive, there has been a significant decrease of employment in fisheries.
+Although employment in fisheries has decreased, the salaries in the fisheries have increased from DKK 800 million in 2014 to DKK 1.1 billion in 2022, mainly due to the new jobs in the pelagic fisheries, which are relatively well paid.

 A considerable number of Faroese sailors have been working in the Danish merchant fleet and in fishing vessels in Greenland since the 1960's.
-In recent years there has been a significant change in the number of Faroese workers which are now working in the supply service sector in the Norwegian oil industry, and that there are also many electricians working in the land-based oil industry mainly in construction of new plants.
+A significant number of Faroese workers are working in the supply service sector in the Norwegian oil industry, and there are also many electricians working in the land-based oil industry mainly in construction of new plants.

-Wages and salaries earned by Faroese employees working abroad have been on a constant level of DKK 1.0 billion from 2016 to 2020.
+Wages and salaries earned by Faroese employees working abroad was DKK 1,070 million in 2016 but has slowly decreased to DKK 950 million in 2021.

 As a consequence of the strong growth in the Faroese economy, the total employment has increased significantly over the last years.
-In 2014 the total number of employees was 23,531 but in 2021 it has increased to 27,459; an increase of 17%.
+In 2014 the total number of employees was 23,149 but in 2022 it has increased to 28,073; an increase of 21%.

-The average unemployment rate was 3.8 in 2014.
-It has since then been reduced and was 1.0 in January 2022.
-Table 4 below shows the development of employees in the various business sectors for the years 2016-2021.
+The unemployment rate is 0.8% in March 2023.
+Table 4 below (page 13) shows the development of employees in the various business sectors for the years 2017-2022.